-Keywords in AdWords are the words and phrases that advertisers bid on, in hopes that their advertisements will appear on the search engine results page (SERP) when people are searching for those products or services.
-For example, if you sell shoes online, you might bid on keywords like "Nike sneakers" and "penny loafers."
+Keywords in Google Ads are the words and phrases that advertisers bid on, in hopes that their advertisements will appear on the search engine results page (SERP) when people are searching for those products or services.
+For example, if you sell shoes online, you might bid on keywords like “Nike sneakers” and “penny loafers.”
 Keyword research is the process of using tools and data to determine which keywords are most likely to drive relevant traffic to your ads and your site.

 Search engine optimization is the act of improving the visibility of your site or page within a search engine results page through organic methods.
 This can be done by using search keywords within your content so that a search engine can find and display your site faster and with more accuracy.
 Site authority and your link profile also play a role in your search engine rankings.

 The Google Display Network or GDN is a very large network of sites that allow Google to place display advertisements, which reach over 90% of all Internet users!
 Advertisers generally find that Display Network clicks are less costly than those on the search network.
-And depending on your targeting methods, the CTR's can be high and the CPA’s low.
+And depending on your targeting methods, the CTR’s can be high and the CPA’s low.
 Try our entirely free, easy to use Smart Ads Creator if you’re looking to get up and running on the display network in a hurry.

 Ad relevance is a measure of how related the keyword you’re bidding on is to your advertisements as well as how much your keywords match the message of your ads and landing pages.
 Higher ad and keyword relevance can improve your click-through rates and Quality Scores.

-Conversion Optimizer in Google AdWords is a bid manipulation tool that manages bids at the keyword-level with the goal of trying to drive as many conversions at or below an advertiser-specified cost per conversion (also known as Cost per Action, or CPA).
+Conversion Optimizer in Google Ads is a bid manipulation tool that manages bids at the keyword-level with the goal of trying to drive as many conversions at or below an advertiser-specified cost per conversion (also known as Cost per Action, or CPA).